Winds thwart Nasa's Wanaka balloon launch

 The United States space agency has spent several weeks preparing to send a 2.3-tonne stadium-sized balloon on a long-duration test flight around the southern hemisphere.

-Fairbrother said the team of 25 staff and contractors had done an amazing job to overcome some ''massive logistical challenges'' to get ready for launch.
+Balloon programme office chief Debbie Fairbrother said the team of 25 staff and contractors had done an amazing job to overcome "massive logistical challenges" to get ready for launch.

-Nasa first began launching super pressure balloons from Wanaka in 2015.
+Nasa began launching super pressure balloons from Wanaka in 2015.
 This would be the fourth launch.

-Fairbrother said light, reliable winds were needed at both the surface and low levels up to about 300m.
+Fairbrother said light, reliable winds were needed at the surface and up to about 300m.

 Winds flowing in opposite directions on the ground and lower levels could have a shearing effect on the balloon.